Scania AB: Buses through collaborations

-Preserved 1972 Metro-Scania from Leicester City Transport at Showbus 2012.
+Preserved 1972 Metro-Scania at Showbus 2012.

-Preserved 1988 Scania Classic on K112 chassis in Norway, belonging to Telemark Bilruter.
+Preserved 1988 Scania Classic on K112 chassis in Norway.

 Van Hool TDX21 Altano on Scania K EB chassis in Germany.

-In addition to supplying chassis for external bodywork, and their own bodyworks, Scania have also collaborated with some bodywork manufacturers to deliver buses through Scania's distribution lines, both on a global base and on smaller markets.
+In addition to supplying chassis for external bodybuilders and producing complete buses, Scania has collaborated with a number of body manufacturers to market vehicles through its distribution network, both globally and in specific regional markets.